 The total amount available to be issued under the Company's commercial paper program is \$500.0 million.
-The commercial paper program is backed by the Credit Agreement, which provides that the Company's debt to capitalization ratio will not exceed .65 at the last day of any fiscal quarter.
+The commercial paper program is backed by the Credit Agreement, which provides that the Company's debt to capitalization ratio will not exceed 0.65 at the last day of any fiscal quarter.
 For purposes of calculating the debt to capitalization ratio, the Company's total capitalization will be increased by adding back 50% of the aggregate after-tax amount of non-cash charges directly arising from any ceiling test impairment occurring on or after July 1, 2018, not to exceed \$400 million.
 Since July 1, 2018, the Company recorded noncash, after-tax ceiling test impairments totaling \$381.4 million.
-As a result, at September 30, 2022, \$190.7 million was added back to the Company's total capitalization for purposes of the calculation under the Credit Agreement and 364-Day Credit Agreement.
+As a result, at September 30, 2023, \$190.7 million was added back to the Company's total capitalization for purposes of the calculation under the Credit Agreement.
 On May 3, 2022, the Company entered into Amendment No. 1 to the Credit Agreement with the same twelve banks under the initial Credit Agreement.
 The amendment further modified the definition of consolidated capitalization, for purposes of calculating the debt to capitalization ratio under the Credit Agreement, to exclude, beginning with the quarter ended June 30, 2022, all unrealized gains or losses on commodity-related derivative financial instruments and up to \$10 million in unrealized gains or losses on other derivative financial instruments included in Accumulated Other Comprehensive Income (Loss) within Total Comprehensive Shareholders' Equity on the Company's consolidated balance sheet.
 Under the Credit Agreement, such unrealized losses will not negatively affect the calculation of the debt to capitalization ratio, and such unrealized gains will not positively affect the calculation.
-The 364-Day Credit Agreement includes the same debt to capitalization covenant and the same exclusions of unrealized gains or losses on derivative financial instruments as the Credit Agreement.
-At September 30, 2022, the Company's debt to capitalization ratio, as calculated under the Credit Agreement and 364-Day Credit Agreement, was .49.
-The constraints specified in the Credit Agreement and 364-Day Credit Agreement would have permitted an additional \$2.56 billion in short-term and/or long-term debt to be outstanding at September 30, 2022 (further limited by the indenture covenants discussed below) before the Company's debt to capitalization ratio exceeded .65.
+At September 30, 2023, the Company's debt to capitalization ratio, as calculated under the Credit Agreement was 0.46.
+The constraints specified in the Credit Agreement would have permitted an additional \$3.17 billion in short-term and/or long-term debt to be outstanding at September 30, 2023 before the Company's debt to capitalization ratio exceeded 0.65.